Ryan McMahon Player Props: Rockies vs. Diamondbacks

-Ryan McMahon -- batting .289 in his past 10 games -- will be in action for the Colorado Rockies versus the Arizona Diamondbacks, with Tommy Henry on the hill, on April 29 at 8:10 PM ET.
+Ryan McMahon and his .372 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Arizona Diamondbacks and Ryne Nelson on April 30 at 3:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Diamondbacks.
+He racked up two extra-base hits in his previous game (2-for-4 with two doubles and an RBI) against the Diamondbacks.

 Ryan McMahon Game Info & Props vs. the Diamondbacks